bioperl/bioperl.github.io/howtos/EUtilities_Cookbook.md

 ### Retrieve raw data records from GenBank, save raw data to file, then parse via Bio::SeqIO

 This example uses a file intermediate between and .
-You could feasibly use a temp file in place of a file, or even a pipe as get_Response() also allows -compliant callbacks (method parameter '-cb') and stream size settings (parameter '-read_size_hint').
-All passed args to get_Response() are merely passed onto the LWP::UserAgent::request() method.
+You could feasibly use a temp file in place of a file, or even a pipe as `get_Response()` also allows `-compliant` callbacks (method parameter `-cb`) and stream size settings (parameter `-read_size_hint`).
+All passed args to `get_Response()` are merely passed onto the LWP::UserAgent::request() method.
 Note that piping data hasn't yet been extensively tested.

 *Note* This retrieves the basic GenBank record for the IDs you pass in; this record could be a WGS record, a CONTIG record, etc. If you *always* want a full sequence record use: `-rettype => 'gbwithparts'`  (instead of `-rettype => 'gb'`).